1944 United States presidential election: Republican Party

-As 1944 began, the frontrunners for the Republican nomination appeared to be Wendell Willkie, the party's 1940 nominee, Senator Robert A. Taft from Ohio, the leader of the party's conservatives, New York Governor Thomas E. Dewey, the leader of the party's moderate eastern establishment, General Douglas MacArthur, then serving as an Allied commander in the Pacific theater of the war, and former Minnesota Governor Harold Stassen, then serving as a U.S. naval officer in the Pacific.
+As 1944 began, the frontrunners for the Republican nomination appeared to be Wendell Willkie, the party's 1940 dark horse nominee, Senator Robert A. Taft from Ohio, the leader of the party's conservatives, New York Governor Thomas E. Dewey, the leader of the party's moderate eastern establishment, General Douglas MacArthur, then serving as an Allied commander in the Pacific theater of the war, and former Minnesota Governor Harold Stassen, then serving as a U.S. naval officer in the Pacific.
 Taft surprised many by declining to run for president as he wanted to remain in the Senate; instead, he voiced his support for a fellow Ohio conservative, Governor John W. Bricker.

 With Taft out of the race some Republican conservatives favored General MacArthur.
 However, MacArthur's chances were limited by the fact that he was leading Allied forces against Japan, and thus could not campaign for the nomination.
 His supporters entered his name in the Wisconsin primary nonetheless.
 The Wisconsin primary proved to be the key contest, as Dewey won by a surprisingly wide margin.
 He took fourteen delegates to four for Harold Stassen, while MacArthur won the three remaining delegates.
 Willkie was shut out in the Wisconsin primary; he did not win a single delegate.
 His unexpectedly poor showing in Wisconsin forced him to withdraw as a candidate for the nomination.
 However, at the time of his sudden death in early October 1944, Willkie had endorsed neither Dewey nor Roosevelt.
 At the 1944 Republican National Convention in Chicago, Dewey easily overcame Bricker and was nominated for president on the first ballot.
 Dewey, a moderate to liberal Republican, chose the conservative Bricker as his running mate.
 Dewey originally preferred fellow liberal California Governor Earl Warren, but agreed on Bricker to preserve party unity (Warren would go on to run with Dewey in the 1948 election).
 Bricker was nominated for vice president by acclamation.